Can I start the course at any time?

 Do I have to live in the UK to be a student of Natural Healthcare College?

-No, but you must be able to attend the compulsory tutorials ( and arrange your visa if necessary) that are held at various venues in the UK, currently London, Milton Keynes and Exeter.
+No, but you must be able to attend the compulsory tutorials (and arrange your visa if necessary) that are held at various venues in the UK, currently London and Milton Keynes.
 We cannot guarantee tutorial locations.

 Do I have to be British to enrol?